ShahidHaris/linkedlist/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any changes you'd like to make.

 # License
-This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+This project is licensed under the creative commons zero v1.0 universal.

 In summary, you are free to:
   - Share: Copy and redistribute the material in any medium or format.